muhammedzahit/ppe_detection/README.md

     ```
 4. Run run.bat script from file explorer.
 In first run it will download required models and weights it may take a while.

+5. Go to http://localhost:5000/ to interact with the user interface.